 As of December 31, 2016, we had both federal and state net operating loss carryforwards of \$60.2 million, and federal research and development tax credit carryforwards of \$5.3 million, all of which if not utilized will begin to expire in 2030.
 These net operating loss and tax credit carryforwards could expire unused and be unavailable to offset future income tax liabilities.
 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
 We have not determined if we have experienced Section 382 ownership changes in the past and if a portion of our net operating loss and tax credit carryforwards are subject to an annual limitation under Section 382.
 In addition, we may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, including this offering, some of which may be outside of our control.
 We have not conducted a detailed study to document whether our historical activities qualify to support the research and development credit carryforwards.
-A detailed study could result in adjustment to our research and development credit carryforwards is materially limited, or if our research and development carryforwards are adjusted, it would harm our future operating results by effectively increasing our future tax obligations.
+A detailed study could result in adjustment to our research and development credit carryforwards.
+If we determine that an ownership change has occurred and our ability to use our historical net operating loss and tax credit carryforwards is materially limited, or if our research and development carryforwards are adjusted, it would harm our future operating results by effectively increasing our future tax obligations.